 How to establish a solid 2 year old bedtime

-I started toying with their routine, as well as how many hours they actually needed to sleep.
-And I found that certain habits helped steer my kids in the right direction once again.
+I started toying with their daily routine, as well as how many hours they actually needed to sleep.
+And I found that certain habits helped steer them in the right direction once again.
 No more whining, excuses, or taking forever to fall asleep.
 Now we had a solid 2 year old bedtime that was more predictable than ever.